top of page

 Over the years, I realized that at times I left friend's coffee / lunch date feeling off and sometimes even drained and/or sad; sad that we sat there for an hour or more making conversations without really being ourselves, pretending that everything was somewhat ok.
 I realized, I didn't even really know if that friend I'd spent time with was even happy, or in pain, or if they even wanted to wake up in the morning.
 Even though I completed my due diligence of meeting them to catch up, sometimes I left feeling empty and having no clue what was really happening in their lives.
 Of course, I played a big part in this.
 I showed up the same way.
 I chose not to open up either.
 The more places in my life I was not being myself, the more disconnected I was and the less happy I was.
 At times, I'd even be physically ill.

-Then I asked myself "Why am I not being myself?
+Over the years, I have asked myself "Why am I not being myself?
 Why am i not allowing them to get close to me?
-Why am I having these shallow relationships?" and the answer was fear.
+Why am I having these shallow relationships?" and the answer was often along the lines of some fear.
 Fear again.
 Fear always got in the way.
 The fear was a bit different each time but it always came down to the same thing.
-I was afraid to be judged, to be rejected and to simply not be loved.
+I was afraid to be judged, to be rejected and to simply not be loved or accepted.
 I kept many friendships going, even those that were no longer healthy, because I was afraid to hurt others and/or be hurt.
 When I say unhealthy for me, it was never because the person was bad, or not good enough but simply because we had grown to be very different and were on very different paths.
 That also didn't mean my path was better than theirs.
 It just meant we no longer had the same interests and priorities.

 When I realized I no longer wanted to continue a friendship, I either stayed or completely ghosted.
 Both these actions had no integrity and had hurtful consequences.
 I didn't know how else to handle them.
 So why did I do that?
 Why did I not walk away from these friendships?
 Well, in the past it was because I was scared.
 I was so terrified of what people would think or say and it was costing me my inner peace, my happiness and my physical health.
 I was not being a good person to these friends and to myself.

-I took the time to confront my fears and explore what friendships meant to me, and how I wanted to show up for people I cared for.
-I wasn't fully aware of all my fears but here is what I knew for sure.
-I knew that the conversations I appreciate most are the ones where I am able to be myself.
+This is an ongoing lesson for me.
+I continuously confront my fears and explore what friendships mean to me, and how I want to show up for people I care for.
+I know that the conversations I appreciate most are the ones where I am able to be myself.
 Conversations where I can speak my truth, show up exactly the way I need to in that moment, share my deepest fears and hurts and not be scared to be judged.
 And not worry about hurting, overwhelming, or upsetting the other person.
 Conversations where its ok for me to say I prefer "blue" even though the other person highly dislikes blue and not worry about upsetting them.
 Conversations where its ok for me to say I messed up and be received with love.
-Also, conversations where we can talk about life, the things that are important to us, the things that drive our hearts, the struggles and achievements we are having.
-I was clear gossiping did not fit into healthy conversations.
+Also, conversations where we can talk about life, the things that are important to us, the things that drive our hearts, the struggles and achievements we are having vs escaping ourselves by gossiping about others.

 Now, me wanting this from others meant, me showing up that way first.
-I learnt that I cannot expect others to "accept me" yet have a judgement on others.
-I learnt that I cannot expect others to be vulnerable and authentic, without being willing to talk about my "mistakes" and fears.
-Often, I hear people say "I want them to do it first" and often I respond saying "There is no such thing, you lead the way, you take that first step".
+I learnt that I cannot expect others to "accept me" yet have a judgement on them.
+I learnt that I cannot expect others to be vulnerable and authentic, without being willing to talk about my "stuff" and fears.
+Often, I'd say "I want them to do it first" and I learnt that the power lies within me to lead the way.
+I learnt that I can always that first step.
+I have choice.
 So I got to work.
-Over the last few years, I've practiced looking at my upsets, where they were coming from and speaking my truth when its safe.
+Over the last few years, I've practiced looking at my upsets, where they were coming from and speaking my truth when it's safe.

-Through all these experiences, I learnt to heal my wounds.
-Through continuously challenging myself in relationships, instead of hiding or ghosting, I give myself the gift of being a better human and a better friend.
+Through continuously challenging myself in relationships, instead of hiding or ghosting, I give myself the gift of being a happier human and a better friend.
 Friendships prepared me for my intimate relationship with my husband.
 Everything I was working on, was an opportunity to heal and practice how to be fully authentic in the most intimate relationship - which sometimes is the scariest!

 I have so much gratitude for all the relationships that I have experienced as they taught me so much about myself and the parts of me that needed the most healing.
 Relationships are a gift and they remind me each day to continue being the best version of myself.